Mikael of Wollo

-Negus Mikael of Wollo (born Mohammed Ali, 1850 – 8 September 1922), was an army commander and a member of the nobility of the Ethiopian Empire.
+Negus Mikael of Wollo (born Mohammed Ali, 1850 – 8 September 1918), was an army commander and a member of the nobility of the Ethiopian Empire.
 He was the father of the "uncrowned" Emperor Lij Iyasu, and the grandfather of Empress Menen, wife of Emperor Haile Selassie.
 He changed his name to Mikael upon converting to Christianity.

 Ras Mikael had a strong relationship with both Yohannes IV (who became his godfather) and Menelik II (who became his father-in-law).

-Ras Michael had played a pivotal role in Ethiopian history.
+Ras Mikael had played a pivotal role in Ethiopian history.
 His Wollo army was one of the most powerful in Northern Ethiopia, and the Wollo cavalry was renowned throughout the empire.
 Ras Michael fought with Emperor Yohannes in the Battle of Gallabat against the Mahdist Sudanese.
 Loyal to the end, he held the dying Yohannes in his arms.
-Ras Mikael also led the Wollo Oromo cavalry during the Battle of Adwa fighting together with Menelik II, Ras Mekonnen, Ras Mengesha and Negus Tekle Haimanot.
+Ras Mikael also led the Wollo cavalry during the Battle of Adwa fighting together with Menelik II, Ras Mekonnen, Ras Mengesha and Negus Tekle Haimanot.

 Biography

 Early career

 Ras Mikael was born in Wollo, and as a Muslim, he was named Mohammed Ali.
-His father was Imam Ali Abba Bula, a ethnic Oromo from the powerful Wallo dynasty.
-His mother Woizero Getie was reportedly a Christian noblewoman who was of Oromo and Amhara descent.
+His father was Imam Ali Abba Bula, an ethnic Oromo from the powerful Wollo dynasty.
+His mother Woizero Geyiti (ገይቲ) was reportedly a Christian noblewoman who was of Amhara descent.
 Mohammed Ali's lineage included both Oromo and Amharic speaking ancestors attesting to the multiethnic populace of Wollo.

 Conversion to Christianity

 In the infamous "Council of Boru Meda," Emperor Yohannes forced Mohammed Ali and the Muslim aristocrats of Wollo to convert to Christianity within three months or renounce their positions.
 "Having concluded that Wollo was worth a mass," Marcus claims, "Mohammad Ali led his people to Christianity."
+Ali was baptized with the name "Mikael" and became a Ras (equivalent to "Duke").
 Nevertheless, while some of the leaders of Wollo converted to Christianity, the vast majority of the Muslim populace of Wollo refused to convert and revolted.
-As a consequence, Atse Yohanne campaigned throughout Wollo, massacring thousands of Wollo Muslims to break their resistance.
-Mohammed Ali was baptized with the name "Mikael" and became a Ras (equivalent to "Duke").
-Many Muslims from Wollo left for sanctuary in Metemma, Jimma, and Harar.
+In Ifat province rebel leader Talha Jafar led an insurgency in 1879 which defeated Mikael's forces.
+As a consequence, Atse Yohannes campaigned throughout Wollo, massacring thousands of Wollo Muslims to break their resistance.
+Many Muslims from Wollo left for sanctuary in Metemma, Kingdom of Jimma, and the Emirate of Harar.

 Baptism and marriage

 Emperor Yohannes IV stood as his godfather at his baptism.
 Ras Mikael of Wollo, as he was now known, eventually married Shoaregga Menelik, Menelik's natural daughter, becoming the third of his four wives.

 Mikael founded Dessie, the first town in Wollo and its new capital.
-It is claimed that Ras Mikael became a deeply devout Ethiopian Orthodox Tewahedo Church Christian, and a dedicated builder of churches.
+It is claimed that Ras Mikael became a deeply devout Ethiopian Orthodox Christian, and a dedicated builder of churches.